 Use our mortgage calculator to see how much you could be saving by making extra annual mortgage payments.

 TIP #2: Find out what the penalties are for breaking your mortgage.

-From a transfer to another school that requires you to make a move to a new city, to changes in your marital or financial status—there are circumstances that could arise that would require you to sell your home before the end of the term, which would result in having to ‘break’ your mortgage.
+From a transfer to another school that requires you to move, to changes in your marital or financial status—some things could require you to sell your home before the end of the term, which would result in having to ‘break’ your mortgage.

 Are you aware of the penalties you would incur if you had to break your mortgage?